osrf/gazebo_tutorials/haptix_comm/tutorial.md

 information for debugging purposes.
 Similar to `hx_getdeviceinfo()`, the function `hx_update()` returns `hxOK` when the command was successfully sent and the state has been received.

+## Troubleshooting

+### I can not connect the Windows client with Gazebo Linux Server

+Usually you will recieve a message from the command line launched by Visual Studio with an error message `hx_getdeviceinfo() Service call timed out`.
+This means that the communication to the Gazebo Linux server failed.

+First check: ¿are both machines in the same network and can reach each other?
+Simply using the ping command from both (windows command line and linux shell), should be enough to check connectivity.
+If it is not working, there is a problem in network configuration, be sure that both are connected to the same network.

+Second check: ¿is the Windows firewall affecting the communication?
+It can be disabled from the Windows Control Panel and try to launch the Visual Studio application again.

+Third check: ¿is the communication layer using the right network interface?
+Double check that you have set the IGN_IP properly.
+This can be done from the Windows command line `echo %IGN_IP%`.
+To be completely sure, logout from your user session, login again and open Visual Studio.

+Fourth check: ¿is the router cutting the communication?
+Several solutions:
+Login into the router, disable any kind of firewall.
+If you can not do that, connect both machines using an ethernet cable directly.
+You will need to manually setup both in the same subnet (192.168.X.Y/255.255.255.0 and 192.168.X.Y+1/255.255.255.0).

+### In the Windows Firewall question, I clicked the wrong option (cancel)

+If by an error you pressed the wrong button, you can access to the `Windows Firewall advanced security` from the Windows control panel, go to `Inbound rules` and remove the ones with the name `ConsoleApplication` (or the name that you gave to the application).

+Another option is to modify your application name, in the `Project Properties name` (not the solution name) that appears in the `Solution Explorer window`.
+Clean, rebuild and run again.